 Why is the rate rising?
 Reasons for C-sections range from life-threatening emergencies to simple convenience to threats of malpractice.
 Doctors agree that, when indicated because of complications involving either mother or baby, C-sections can save lives.
-And in the face of patients who demand the procedure and threaten malpractice suits if a vaginal birth goes wrong, the surgery may also save them time with their lawyers.
+And in the face of those who may demand the procedure and threaten malpractice suits if a vaginal birth goes wrong, the surgery may also save them time with their lawyers.
 Still, the major abdominal surgery has risks, including rare cases of death, infection, excessive bleeding, reactions to medications, and injury to the baby.
-Many doctors and patients worry that rising cesarean rates indicate too much of a good thing.
+Many doctors and professional organizations worry that rising cesarean rates indicate too much of a good thing.

 The American Congress of Obstetricians and Gynecologists (ACOG) advises that doctors and patients carefully weigh the benefits and risks associated with both cesarean and vaginal deliveries on a case-by-case basis.
 The earlier pregnant women begin conversations with their doctors about their delivery options, the better.